Cloudflare Launches 1.1.1.1 Consumer DNS Service With a Focus On Privacy - Slashdot

 So the old maxim that the Internet routes around the damage is true!

-Re: Too bad Cisco uses this for a virtual IP in so (Score:3)
+Re: Too bad Cisco uses this for a virtual IP in (Score:3)

 I think you're confusing it with 10.x.x.x.
 Although I've seen others type 1 or 100 due to typos, no self respecting network admin would do that though.